watchiMass/EKS_Cluster_with_Terraform/README.md

 # EKS_Cluster_with_Terraform
 Infrastructure as Code (IaC) to deploy an Amazon EKS (Elastic Kubernetes Service) cluster on AWS with a modular architecture and secure remote state.

-## Ce projet déploie une infrastructure Kubernetes complète sur AWS incluant :
+## This project deploys a complete Kubernetes infrastructure on AWS, including:

-Cluster EKS managé avec haute disponibilité
+Managed EKS cluster with high availability

-VPC dédié avec subnets publics et privés multi-AZ
+Dedicated VPC with multi-AZ public and private subnets

-Node Groups configurables pour les workers Kubernetes
+Configurable Node Groups for Kubernetes workers

-Backend Terraform distant avec S3 + DynamoDB pour la gestion d'état sécurisée
+Remote Terraform backend with S3 + DynamoDB for secure state management

-Architecture modulaire pour une réutilisabilité maximale
+Modular architecture for maximum reusability